 As we have seen, the Master render format only defines the render resolution, which does not need to match the resolution and aspect ratio of the video output at all.
 But logically, if they are different then you will need to define an independent format conversion for the reference display in some way.
-The good news is that both scaling processes can perfectly coexist in Mistika simultaneously (an scaling process from the source images to the render format and a different one to the video output format).
+The good news is that both scaling processes can perfectly coexist in Mistika simultaneously (an scaling process from the source images to the render format and a specialized one to the video output format).

 These are the typical tools to control the video output format in Mistika:

 Video resolution (mConfig->MasterFormats->VideoResolution): This will set the resolution of the video signal.
 Changing it requires to restart Mistika.

 Fx->Framing->ResultSize->LiveOutput: The Framing effect has a specialised mode to control the scaling for the video output.
-By setting the ResultSize parameter to LiveOutput it will convert the input images to the live video resolution, whatever it is at each moment.
+By setting the ResultSize parameter to LiveOutput it will convert its input images to the live video resolution, whatever it is at each moment.
 You can control all the aspects of this conversion with the remaining parameters of the Framing effect.

-And here it comes what is probably the most important aspect to understand: When the Master Render Format and the video resolution are different, the best way to do the conversion to the Live Output is with a dedicated Framing effect that will only be applied to the live output (so it will not influence the render output at all).
-And the way to do this in Mistika is by creating a "Display Filter" for the Live output path, which will contain this Framing effect on itself.
+And here it comes what is probably the most important aspect to understand: When the Master Render Format and the video resolution are different, the best way to do the conversion to the Live Output is by using a dedicated Framing effect that will only be applied to the live output (so it will not influence the render output at all).
+And the recommended way to do this in Mistika is by creating a "Display Filter" for the Live output path, which will contain this Framing effect on itself.
 The creation of the "display filter" is described in the next points.